 - How can we design curriculum that encourages students to use their home and school language(s) to make meaning?

-Dr. Ofelia García will be our keynote speaker on Friday night.
-Saturday workshops with experienced practitioners and researchers will inspire and engage you through hands-on activities.
-Participants will take away concrete ideas for immediate implementation in your settings.
+Dr. Ofelia García was our keynote speaker on Friday night.
+Saturday workshops with experienced practitioners and researchers inspired and engaged through hands-on activities.
+Participants took away concrete ideas for immediate implementation in their settings.

-Come and re-energize your practice by learning from the experts in the field.
+Come and re-energize your practice by learning from the experts in the field at next year's event.
 They will share multiple ways to create and support social and academic language growth in today's diverse educational settings that include English as a new language (ENL) learners as well as English native speakers.

 We thank the NYS Statewide Language Regional Bilingual Education Resource Center (RBERN) at New York University for sponsoring our 2016 Annual Conference with its special support of 20 teachers and student teachers to attend the conference.